 Research has also found that a healthy diet is important for reducing stomach cancer risk for people infected with H pylori.

 Chemoprevention is the use of natural or man-made chemicals to lower the risk of developing cancer.
-Some types of chemicals might be useful in helping prevent stomach cancer.

 Studies that have looked at using dietary supplements to lower stomach cancer risk have had mixed results so far.
-There is some evidence that combinations of antioxidant supplements may reduce the risk of stomach cancer in people with poor nutrition to begin with.
+There is some evidence that antioxidant supplements might reduce the risk of stomach cancer in people with poor nutrition to begin with, but it's not clear if they'd have the same effects in people who eat healthier diets.
 Further research in this area is needed.

-Although not truly chemoprevention, antibiotics may help prevent stomach cancer from recurring in some cases.
-Researchers have shown that antibiotics may lower the risk that the cancer will come back in another part of the stomach in people who have been treated with endoscopic mucosal resection for early stage stomach cancer.
-Unfortunately, in the United States stomach cancers are more often found at a later stage, so it's not clear how useful these results might be here.
+Although not truly chemoprevention, antibiotics may help prevent stomach cancer from recurring (coming back) in some cases.
+Research has shown that antibiotics may lower the risk that the cancer will come back in another part of the stomach in people who have been treated for early-stage stomach cancer.
+Unfortunately, stomach cancers are more often found at a later stage in the United States, so it's not clear how useful these results might be here.

 Some (but not all) studies have found that people who take non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin or ibuprofen might have a lower risk of stomach cancer.
 More research is needed to better define this possible link.
-In the meantime, doctors generally don't recommend taking these medicines just to try to lower your risk of cancer, as they can cause serious side effects in some people.
+In the meantime, doctors generally don't recommend taking these medicines just to try to lower your risk of cancer, because they can cause serious side effects in some people.